 Reporting with KPIs

-You can add KPIs to all budget reports and all the P&L reports in Calxa.
+You can add KPIs to the end of all budget reports and all the P&L reports in Calxa.
+For more flexibility, you can include them in an Account Tree under any header.
 In addition, the Business Unit KPI Comparison Report shows selected KPIs from multiple business units within an organisation or many entities within an Organisation Group.

 You can then sort by any of the KPIs.
 Use this, for example, to see which of your companies or departments have the highest Net Profit.